 The Natural Gardens at Pacific Community Park provide an opportunity to view natural gardening techniques in action, see native plants in the landscape and take inspiration home to your own garden.

-Pacific Community Park is located at 1515 NE 164th Street in Vancouver, WA.
-The demonstration gardens are meant to show homeowners different ways to practice earth-friendly techniques at home.
-Natural gardening reduces the use of synthetic chemicals in order to increase beneficial organism activity, enhances habitat and wildlife areas, and contributes to the overall health of the community.
-There are eight beautiful backyard examples that fit any yard size or preference.
+The demonstration gardens are meant to show different ways to practice earth-friendly techniques at home.
+Natural gardening reduces the use of synthetic chemicals to increase beneficial organism activity, enhance habitat and wildlife areas, and contribute to the overall health of the community.
+There are eight beautiful backyard example gardens that fit any yard size or preference.
 The gardens are located at NE 18th St & NE 172nd Ave in Vancouver, WA (Click for Google Map).